Bachelor of Arts in Child and Adolescent Development: Concentration in Early Care and Education

 Program Learning Outcomes

-To apply developmental, learning, and cultural theories used in the context of the field.
+- Apply developmental, learning, and cultural theories used in the field of CAD.

-To understand research methods, assessment, evaluation, and data collection, analysis, and reporting; to conduct action research in the context of CAD.
+- Understand research methods, assessment, evaluation, data collection, analysis, and reporting in the context of CAD.

 Child and Adolescent Development Major (B.A.): Concentration in Early Care and Education — 45 units